-In 2015, GIS Workshop developed a new online system for \$64,500 to allow producers to fill out their annual Groundwater Management forms online.
+2015: GIS Workshop developed a new online system for \$64,500 to allow producers to fill out annual Groundwater Management forms online.
 Using their User ID, producers may log in throughout the year to record their water and soil test results and their actual yields prior to submitting the form.
 Producers benefit by having all past information in one location.
 The system significantly reduces administrative time for staff to manually enter the 6,000-7,000 forms submitted each year.
 Meetings were held across the District with producers to demonstrate how to use the new online form.
-The site was updated in 2018 to improve usability for staff and producers, and to provide a better format to inform producers on recommended N applications.